Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

         different rarities for it.
       - When using this option keep in mind that the enchanted item becomes the `Base Item`, meaning it is recommended to remove the un-named Rarity option.
+      - Since the game creates a lot unique lists for enchanted items it is recommended to also keep the Weights(especially the Base Item Weight very low), since the game has a lot more enchanted item entries in leveled lists due to the various enchantments that will all get expanded with the new loot.
     - `AllValidUnenchantedItems` **(Default)** This essentially reworks the whole system, allowing you a greater control if you want more chances for enchanted loot.
       - This can potentially even cause your crafted gear to craft as enchanted versions.